xshlc/carl-webapp/README.md

 ## VDB Branch Logs

-Issue 1: Cannot use fileUrl of firebase direct file link Idea: Passing the file itself to the POST request function
+1. Cannot use fileUrl of firebase direct file link

+- Idea: Passing the file itself to the POST request function

-Attempt 2: JSON cannot pass an entire file.
+2. JSON cannot pass an entire file.
 So the goal is to grab the file from the client/browser and download locally.

-Issue 2: Cannot access `fs` or file system to download stuff locally from the client-side Idea: Pass the file from the client to the server in a different way than local saves.
+   - Cannot access `fs` or file system to download stuff locally from the client-side
+   - Idea: Pass the file from the client to the server in a different way than local saves

-Attempt 3: Using `multer` to intercept the file from the client side during
+3. Using `multer` to intercept the file from the client side during

 - Multer doesn't directly save files from the browser/client side.
 Multer intercepts a request, parses the incoming form data, and extracts the files,